shreyas-pedda/STEMplore/README.md

 ```bash
 python -m pytest tests/
 ```
 Using the pytest library will discover any tests following the proper naming convention and run them.
-Use this for unit tets.
+Use this for unit tests.

 ## Known Limitations (Prototype Phase)